 The award-winning newscaster, television correspondent and cultural commentator is a seasoned media executive and trusted senior strategist.
 Wall partners with clients for the development of media programs and creative storytelling initiatives.

 With her multiple Emmy-award winning team she directs, produces and hosts original documentaries, video campaigns, digital presentations and multimedia events including coalitions-specific marketing projects for commercial, non-profit and editorial partners.

 Through her 501(c)3 foundation Wall lends expertise and support to budding filmmakers by sponsoring workshops, film shorts, documentaries and online programming aligned with its mission.

 Storytelling is a natural passion for Wall, re-discovered in 2010 while working in corporate communications.
 With nearly two decades as a broadcast journalist under her belt, it propelled her to embark on a journey to uncover the stories not being told and help clients better tell theirs.

-Wall is currently in active production with a series of documentaries and programming for MHz networks and AFRICA TODAY TV, in development for the documentary ‘Souled Out’ and advising for corporate media campaigns.
+Wall is currently in active production and distribution for a series of documentaries and public affairs programming with MHz networks and AFRICA TODAY TV; in development for the documentary ‘Souled Out’ and advising for corporate media campaigns.